Crushing the Myth of Late-Stage Capitalism

 Mature people understand that problems are inevitable.
 In your home, eventually your sink will leak; your air conditioner will go kaput; your driveway will need repaving.

 You might tolerate these issues for a while, or you might fix them right away.
 But none of them are good reasons to predict that your home is about to collapse completely, or that we are experiencing “late-stage housing.”
-The sensible thing to do is to keep up with the maintenance, or replace faulty items with better ones, instead of knocking the house down and building a new one.
+The sensible thing to do is to keep up with the maintenance, or replace faulty items with better ones.
+Rarely does someone knock their entire house down over maintenance issues.

 So we can acknowledge that capitalism currently has the following known problems, without making an illogical leap to assume that capitalism is critically flawed.